31z4/zookeeper-docker/README.md

     $ docker run --name some-zookeeper --restart always -e ZOO_LOG4J_PROP="INFO,ROLLINGFILE" 31z4/zookeeper

 > This will write logs to `/logs/zookeeper.log`.
-Check [ZooKeeper Outputs](https://github.com/apache/zookeeper/blob/master/bin/zkServer.sh#L161) and [log4j.properties](https://github.com/apache/zookeeper/blob/master/conf/log4j.properties) for more details.
+Check [ZooKeeper Logging](http://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_logging) for more details.

 This image is configured with a volume at `/logs` for your convenience.